Drex-Dbm/dbm-glitch/README.md

 the only things needed are for you to do this

+Know how to add your own commands/events if you dont know make sure you have a text editor go to your bots folder hit data and then right click on commands.json/events.json copy its insides and go to glitch scroll to the bottom until you see the commands.json or events.json file and paste them there

+then

 Then on uptimerobot
 Create an account with them (very fast signup) and then login if it doesn't already.